 In partnership with the Art for the Environment Programme (AER), University of the Arts, London

-Ranura Edirisinghe’s work sits between art and fashion: Through the use of found, donated and repurposed objects and materials, he has developed a textile-based practice that revitalises craft with improvisation, luxury with junk.
-The resulting artefacts aim to challenge and inspire in an era of over production.
+Ranura Edirisinghe’s work sits between art and fashion.
+Using found, donated and repurposed objects and materials, he has developed a textile-based practice that revitalises craft with improvisation and luxury with junk.
+The resulting artefacts aim to challenge and inspire in our era of over production.

-AER The programme explores concerns that define the twenty-first century – biodiversity, environmental sustainability, social economy, human rights – and through their artistic practice, envision a world of tomorrow.
+The AER programme was set up to explore concerns that define the twenty-first century—biodiversity, environmental sustainability, social economy, human rights—and through artistic practice, to envision a world of tomorrow.
 It was founded by internationally acclaimed artist Lucy Orta (UAL Chair of Art for the Environment – Centre for Sustainable Fashion) in 2015.
 Through personal research and studio production time the residency provides a platform for creative individuals working across various disciplines, to imagine and create work that can make an impact on how we interact with the environment and each other.

-I visited many textile manufacturers, second-hand shops and craftspeople during my residency and sourced discarded and unwanted materials from the people I met.
-I met a man called Gregorio and we went to his extraordinary ‘mercato usato’: piles and piles of textiles – old curtains, tablecloths, bedsheets, blankets, I was fascinated by their previous lives, who they belonged to and how they ended up in his hands.
+Working in Spoleto gave me a chance to imagine tangible, sustainable ways of repurposing old textiles in a contemporary fashion context.
+I visited many manufacturers, second-hand shops and craftspeople, sourcing discarded and unwanted materials from the people I met.
+A man called Gregorio is the owner of the ‘Mercato Usato’ in Spoleto: his shop has piles of old textiles—curtains, tablecloths, bedsheets, blankets.
+I was fascinated by their previous lives; who they belonged to and how they ended up in his hands.
 I wanted to repurpose these textiles into knitwear and then apply treatments to that knitwear to create different effects.
-My time in Spoleto really gave me a chance to look at and imagine tangible, sustainable ways of repurposing old textiles in a contemporary fashion context.

-Spoleto is located in the province of Umbria which has a rich history for knitwear production and cashmere.
-I spent my first week visiting textile-based practitioners and factories.
-I visited the Borzzetti, a weaving workshop and museum located in the gothic church of San Franceso Delle Donne in Perugia.
-Now in its fourth generation the tradition is continued by Marta and her apprentice, who showed me around her workshop, which makes woven fabrics close to the traditional Perugian designs.
-It was special to see the nineteenth century jacquard frames that the weaving is done on, I had never seen jacquard weaving done by hand.
-The process entails using metal punch cards, which are placed on a rotating cylinder: each hole corresponds to the pattern and fabric design – essentially this is the first kind of computer!
-Designs of flowers, bees, leaves and mythological animals intertwined with the traditional blue and white colours of Perugia tablecloths are woven in linen, cotton, silk and cashmere.
-Textiles from scenes painted by artists from Giotto to Da Vinci are adapted and re-worked to be made into updated woven designs.
+Umbria has a rich history of knitwear and cashmere production.
+I spent time visiting textile-based practitioners and factories including the Brozzetti, a weaving workshop and museum located in the gothic church of San Francesco Delle Donne in Perugia.
+Passed down through four generations, the weaving tradition is continued by Marta and her apprentice.
+Their workshop makes fabrics which are similar to traditional, medieval Perugian designs.
+They use nineteenth- century jacquard frames to carry out the hand weaving.
+The process entails using metal punch cards, which are placed on a rotating cylinder: each hole corresponds to the pattern and fabric design—essentially this is the first kind of computer!
+Designs of flowers, bees, leaves and mythological animals, intertwined with the traditional blue and white colours of Perugian tablecloths are woven in linen, cotton, silk and cashmere.
+Textiles from scenes painted by artists from Giotto to Da Vinci are also adapted and re-worked to be made into woven designs.

-As Marta explained more about the business and the troubles that workshops like hers face, I was thinking about how the fashion house Chanel has acquired a wealth of similar workshops in Paris and throughout France: small scale ateliers known as the savoire-faire specialising in long standing traditions and highly specialised techniques such as feather work crafted by Lemarié (established in 1880) or pleating and embroidery by Les Ateliers Lognon.
-The acquisition by Chanel allows these ateliers to continue without financial worry and to operate at a loss as the costs are absorbed by Chanel.
-It made me think how perhaps Italy should have a similar network considering the wealth of Italian fashion brands such as Gucci or Prada.
+The Italian fashion industry certainly has the power to support these artisans, but the high taxation rate in Italy gives the business very little room to expand and they need more support.
+The workshop mainly relies on bespoke commissions but it produces a small number of textiles to be sold to tourists at accessible prices.
+As Marta explained more about the business and the troubles that workshops like hers face, I thought about how the fashion house Chanel has acquired a group of similar workshops in Paris and throughout France: small scale ateliers known as the savoire-faire, specialising in traditional, specialised techniques such as the feather work crafted by Lemarié (established in 1880) or pleating and embroidery by Les Ateliers Lognon.
+The acquisition by Chanel allows these ateliers to continue without financial worry and to operate at a loss as the costs are absorbed by the label.
+Perhaps Italy should have a similar network.

 I also visited a large-scale weaving specialist Pardi.
 Once again a family business now owned by the children of the founder.
 For over sixty years the Pardi family have been specialising in the weaving of linens, tablecloths, towels and other homeware.
 I was shown around by Augusta Pardi, whose father and uncles founded the company in 1949.
 I had never seen these kind of industrial scale weaving looms, the sound of them all operating inside the factory was intense – such a contrast from the Borzzetti workshop.
 These industrial machines had a beauty of their own and some could hold up to twenty thousand strands of yarn for designs.